Scammonden Bridge: Design

+Opening

+It opened to traffic on Monday 18 May 1970 by Major Bruce Eccles.
+Huddersfield Transport ran buses to see the bridge.

 Safety improvements

 In 2020 work was carried out to erect permanent, 8 feet high, inward curving anti-climb fencing on both sides of the bridge, following a number of deaths, in order to prevent suicides.
 Work began in June, nearly a year after Highways England confirmed they had secured the £1m required to design and build the new structures.
 The scheme was completed in October 2020.

 Construction

 The arch is made of modular precast concrete sections, weighing 9000 tonne.
 The construction contractor was Alfred McAlpine.
 Construction of the arch required 70 mi of scaffolding tubing.
-During the winter there was severe ice build up on the scaffolding; the scaffolding had 70 miles of steel tubing.
+During the winter there was severe ice build up on the scaffolding.

+A fifty ton drilling rig began construction in early January 1967.
+Explosions would move 200 tons of rock, at a time.
+There was heavy rain in the middle of May 1967.
+38 Ruston-Bucyrus excavators worked on the project; McAlpine had bought 23 excavators in March 1967 for £400,000.
+It was the largest single excavation for a British motorway.
+Gravel came from Scout Quarry at Edenfield in Lancashire.

+It was deepest motorway excavation in Europe.
+Richard Marsh, Baron Marsh, the transport minister, visited on Friday 2 May 1969.
+Many sightseers came to see the bridge being built, often at weekends.

 Excavation of the Deanhead cutting was done using explosives; 12,000,000 cubic yards were excavated.
 The cutting is 150 ft deep, 2600 ft long, and 4.6 e6cuyd of earth was removed during its construction.
 Most of it was used to build the 249 ft high Scammonden Dam across the Black Brook valley, which was the first motorway-dam project in the world.

 The route of the carriageway was set out in July 1963 and the motorway cutting began work in August 1964.
 Work on the six-mile Windy Hill to Pole Moor section began on 1 November 1966 and was carried out for 12 hours on weekdays and eight hours at weekends.